safenetforum-community/community-token/token/docs/token.md

 Genesis transaction GE:
 * *content* is a burn transaction ID on the blockchain
-* Single *parents* entry, pointing to the GE itself, as a marker of Bridged genesis transaction.
+* Single *parents* entry, pointing to the GE itself (or zero?), as a marker of Bridged genesis transaction.

 ## Common (Native / Bridged)